jApprove/japprove/README.md

 	- The directory of the baseline
 	- The temporary directory of the unapproved files
 	- A custom diff tool
-	- A custom file ending
-	- A custom extension for unapproved files

 	For example, the properties file could look like the following one: